medius/utm_form/README.md

   <script src="//d12ue6f2329cfl.cloudfront.net/resources/utm_form-1.0.2.min.js" async></script>
   ```

+  There might be newer versions available in `dest` folder that are not yet available via CDN.
+Feel free to download the latest files in that case.

 2. You need to make your forms accept the new fields.
 Based on the information available for a visitor, the fields added
   to your form will be,